LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/step2/README.md

 # Step 3

-## Given

-A fleshed out implementation of keys.go and a more sophisticated keys_test.go
+Now we have a fleshed out implementation of keys.go and a more sophisticated keys_test.go

-## When

-Two "what if"'s are identified
- * what if the key server response does not contain max-age
- * what if there is no server response

-## Then

-Create tests for the "what if"s using scenarios.
+Create some more tests to ensure that a max age and correct number of key tokens are returned.

+Then, create two additional contexts to text for invalid response containing no maxAge, or no response at all.